FAQs

 Clients are welcome to follow my professional business account (@jessica.the.therapist) for educational content and updates.

-You have the right to receive a "Good Faith Estimate" explaining the expected cost of your mental health services.
+• You have the right to receive a Good Faith Estimate explaining the expected cost of your mental health care.
+This estimate will be provided before your first session and is available at any time upon request.